huggingface/hub-docs/docs/api-inference/tasks/feature-extraction.md

 - [thenlper/gte-large](https://huggingface.co/thenlper/gte-large): A powerful feature extraction model for natural language processing tasks.

-This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=feature-extraction&sort=trending).
+Explore all available models and find the one that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=feature-extraction&sort=trending).

 ### Using the API